- Who We Are

 We recognize and understand the grief, trauma and difficulties our new families are facing.
 We have a New to HIE subgroup set up specifically to provide more in-depth support with our Peer Support Mentors, and help families with the immense learning curve that comes with HIE.
 We highly recommend families join the New to HIE group in addition to the main parent hub for a specialized place of support.

 To reach the admin team, you can email email@example.com, or message the public Facebook page where all admins will receive your message.
 Please be respectful and do not message individual admin accounts, as those are personal spaces.

 Our community is intended for people to be actively engaged in support.
 We define support as giving personal experience to a situation, giving positive moral support and connecting participants to each other who have shared similar experiences to learn from one another.

-We respect that each family has their own dynamic, outcome and journey to travel, and have found when others lack tact, sensitivity and empathy, it detracts from the positive experience we all work to build.
+We respect that each family has their own dynamic, outcome and journey to travel, and expect our families to have respect, empathy, tact and curiosity for others journeys, to build the positive experience we all wish to maintain.

 We heavily utilize our pinned posts to help keep the flow of information steady in the main discussion threads.
 This allows the main feed to be focused on families asking questions and needing direct support.

 All of the following came about based on community feedback and as a participant, it is your responsibility to be aware and utilize the following:

 We have built out several how-to videos in our UNITS section that will teach you how to use Facebook’s tools to maximize your experience in the groups.
 Please take a look!